rachelhuch/TEWORK/module-3/03-Introduction-to-MVC-Views/student-exercise/README.md

 Create an unordered list with the id `fizzbuzz` that contains a list of numbers from 1 up to and including the number.
 However, the number should be replaced given the following rules:

-- If the number is divisible by 3, show "Fizz!" and apply the `fizz` class to the element.

 - If the number is divisible by 5, show "Buzz!" and apply the `buzz` class to the element.